-- Evolved from a band of Knights Templar who escaped to Scotland after the order was persecuted in Europe.
+- Evolved from the Knights Templar who escaped to Scotland after the order was persecuted in Europe.

-There is general agreement amongst historians and researchers that Freemasonry developed, either directly or indirectly, from the medieval stonemasons – otherwise known as Operative Masons – who built the great cathedrals and castles
+There is general agreement among historians and researchers that Freemasonry developed, either directly or indirectly, from the medieval stonemasons – otherwise known as Operative Masons – who built the great cathedrals and castles

 Organised Freemasonry in England, began with the founding of the first Grand Lodge on 24 June 1717 at the Goose and Gridiron Ale House in St Paul’s Churchyard, London.

 Freemasons have been present in Filey since 1855 in the form of Royal Lodge No. 643.
 Mainly meeting in local hotels, it was not until 1910 our own building was built on a former brickyard in Rutland Street…which is still in use to this today.